 On the concentric or upward part of the jump, your leg muscles including the quads (anterior chain), glutes, lower back and calves work together to produce powerful contractions to extend the hips, knees and calves (the triple extension) and throw your body skywards.
-Once again, the more power in these muscles translates into a more powerful triple extension, which in turns translates into a higher vertical jump.
+Once again, the more power these muscles can produce in the triple extension the higher you can jump.

 The muscles that comprise the anterior chain are often referred to as the beach muscles.
 These include the chest, abs, and quads.
 For the purposes of vertical jump training though we can probably not worry too much about the chest.

 The anterior chains role in vertical jumping is as you would imagine, the opposite of the posterior chain.
 As you descend into the negative portion of a jump the quads lengthen in an antagonistic fashion to the hamstrings.
 Then after the lengthening they are required to reverse that downward motion and powerfully contract back again to extend the knees and hips and drive your jump high.

-The abs contribute by contracting in the downwards portion of the jump and lengthening in the upwards phase.
+The abs also contribute by contracting in the downwards portion of the jump and lengthening in the upwards phase.
 If you have powerful abs they will assist you in improving the negative or downwards part of the jump.

-So Which Is More Important - Posterior or Anterior?Without getting all philosophical here I think Newton summed up this debate best when he said "for every action there is an equal and opposite reaction".
+Without getting all philosophical here I think Newton summed up this debate best when he said "for every action there is an equal and opposite reaction".
 He may have been talking about our two muscle chains.

 We know it is a bit an anti-climax of an answer to suggest that they are bothequally important, but it is true.
 They ARE both important.
 Imbalances in the strength and power between the muscles of the two chains not only reduces performance (i.e jump height), but is also one of the quickest ways to injure yourself.
 If you have a deficiency in one area, whether it be your anterior muscles or your posterior muscles, the first thing you should focus on is rectifying that deficiency.

 It is mentioned on our site a number of times that identifying and ironing out your weaknesses, followed by a balanced approach will ultimately yield faster, and more sustainable improvements.
 This article almost certainly won't end the debate for some people, but we hope it gives you some good food for thought.